CASteer: Cross-Attention Steering for Controllable Concept Erasure: Other tasks

 \subsection{Concept switch}

-In this section, we propose a way to modity CASteer to flip one concept on the image being generated into another, i.e. resulting generating concept $Y$ when prompted to generate concept $X$.
+In this section, we propose a way to modify CASteer to flip one concept on the image being generated into another, i.e. resulting generating concept $Y$ when prompted to generate concept $X$.